Minossoline/Minossoline/README.md

 - 👋 Hi, I’m @Minossoline
-- 👀 I work as a Talent Acquisition at https://omni.chat/
+- 👀 I work as a Talent Acquisition at OmniChat - https://omni.chat/
 - 📫 How to reach me ... https://www.linkedin.com/in/aline-minosso-4a342b151/